10001 Dalmatians – Biomedicine research project

-You have probably not heard about the scientific project called „10,001 Dalmatians – Croatian Biobank“.
+When considering how men and women age differently I found information about the scientific project called „10,001 Dalmatians – Croatian Biobank“.
 The 10,001 Dalmatians project, which has been going on since 2006, is currently the best-ranked research project in the field of Biomedicine in Croatia.
-The main objective of this program is to create a comprehensive resource for the study of genetic, environmental and social determinants of health and diseases with emphasis on chronic diseases that are the leading cause of death in Croatia and other developed countries.
+The main objective of this program is to comprehend the genetic, environmental and social determinants of health and diseases.
+In this specific case the emphasis is on chronic diseases that are the leading cause of death in Croatia and other developed countries.

 The project looks interesting but rather complex for an amateur like me.
 However, the name that was chosen for the project is funny and intriguing.
 Actually, the project’s examinees are women and men who live on the Croatian/Dalmatian islands.
 One of the aspects of the project that look into human genome is why women and men age differently and when and how these differences occur.

-To make it understandable and interesting for me and, hopefully, for you who are reading this article, I had to turn and look into other medical, but more popularly written, stories about the ageing differences that seem to be obvious in the different sexes.
+ndable and interesting I had to turn and look into other medical, popularly written, stories about the ageing differences that seem to be obvious in the different sexes.
 And, it is not just the physical difference in question but the experience and psychology of ageing, which is not the same, too.

 The fact is that a woman’s body responds to ageing dramatically with menopause when the hormone oestrogen becomes a major concern.
 A man’s body responds more gradually, being affected by different hormone, testosterone.

 Another interesting thing is that after age 50, a woman’s rate of depression, anxiety, and suicide drop as they grow older.
 Along with their older age comes a better set of coping skills: empathy, ability to listen, patience, and courage to pursue new endeavours.
 On the other hand, men show a lower compliance, or ability, to cope with new changes than women.